-One new feature in SQL 2012 that I am very excited about is TRY_CONVERT which makes data conversion much easier.
-When you pair TRY_CONVERT with some Case statements you can easily pipe the inconvertible data to other columns which can then be reviewed and (hopefully) fixed prior to cutting over your data.
+A new feature in SQL 2012 that I am very excited about is TRY_CONVERT which makes data conversion much easier.
+When you pair TRY_CONVERT with some Case statements, you can easily pipe the inconvertible data to other columns, which can then be reviewed and (hopefully) fixed prior to cutting over your data.
 I’ve mocked up a quick demo so you can see how powerful this new feature is.

 I’d read that DTS packages could be stored on SQL Server 2005 64-bit, but not executed on this server.
 Workarounds I’ve seen range from creating SSIS packages with Execute DTS tasks, migrations to SSIS using the wizard or third party tools, and running the DTS Packages from a 32-bit server against the 64-bit target.
 Recently (and much to my embarrassment after making that statement), a colleague demonstrated that this is not correct.